 Customers' securities transactions are recorded on a settlement date basis, with related commission income and expenses reported on a trade date basis.
-Receivables from and payables to customers include amounts due on cash and margin transactions.
+Receivables from and payables to clients include amounts due on cash and margin transactions.
 Securities owned by customers are held as collateral for receivables; such collateral is not reflected in the consolidated financial statements.
 Principal securities transactions and related expenses are recorded on a trade date basis.

-Securities borrowed and securities loaned by Sanford C. Bernstein & Co., LLC ("SCB LLC") and Sanford C. Bernstein Limited ("SCBL"), both whollyowned subsidiaries, are recorded at the amount of cash collateral advanced or received in connection with the transaction and are included in receivables from and payables to brokers and dealers in the consolidated statements of financial condition.
+Securities borrowed and securities loaned by Sanford C. Bernstein & Co., LLC ("SCB LLC") and Sanford C. Bernstein Limited ("SCBL"), both indirect wholly-owned subsidiaries, are recorded at the amount of cash collateral advanced or received in connection with the transaction and are included in receivables from and payables to brokers and dealers in the consolidated statements of financial condition.
 Securities borrowed transactions require SCB LLC and SCBL to deposit cash collateral with the lender.
-As of December 31, 2010, cash collateral on deposit with lenders was \$72.5 million.
+As of December 31, 2011 and 2010, cash collateral on deposit with lenders was \$34.9 million and \$72.5 million, respectively.
 With respect to securities loaned, SCB LLC and SCBL receive cash collateral from the borrower.
-As of December 31, 2010, cash co llateral received from borrowers was \$42.2 million.
+As of December 31, 2011 and 2010, cash collateral received from borrowers was \$151.6 million and \$42.2 million, respectively.
 The initial collateral advanced or received approximates or is greater than the fair value of securities borrowed or loaned.
 SCB LLC and SCBL monitor the fair value of the securities borrowed and loaned on a daily basis and request additional collateral or return excess collateral, as appropriate.
-As of December 31, 2010, there is no allowance provision required for the collateral advanced.
+As of December 31, 2011 and 2010, there is no allowance provision required for the collateral advanced.
 Income or expense is recognized over the life of the transactions.